platformatic/undici-slicer-interceptor/README.md

 # @platformatic/slicer-interceptor

 A library that creates an Undici interceptor to automatically add headers to responses based on URL routing patterns using [find-my-way](https://github.com/delvedor/find-my-way).
+It can also transform response bodies using FGH expressions.

 ## Installation